 ScrumDo Report Profiles allow users to generate different metrics about their work delivery process.
 What information and insights can these metrics provide?
 Let's take a look.

 In the above example, the team has visualized their workflow so it contains two "swim lanes" (a term of art taken from Kanban).
-As you can see from the labels that have been attached to these swim lanes, work cards appearing within them possess different levels of urgency (Expedite and Standard).
+As you can see from the labels that have been attached to these swimlanes, work cards appearing within them possess different levels of urgency (Urgent and Normal).
 Teams will often establish different policies for how they want to address work depicted in these lanes.
-Let's assume Card #18 on the above board starts off as routine work.
+Let's assume Card TW-2 on the above board starts off as routine work.
 As you can see, it's currently in the "Todo" cell for the standard lane.

 Now let's assume work began on the card, and as the team has experienced in the past, was escalated to an urgent status mid-way through their efforts.
 When this escalation takes place, the card would be moved from the standard lane to the expedite lane: